 Things to Know

 LED bulbs are now available for almost any purpose.
 Spotlight-style bulbs, chandelier-shaped bulbs, three-way bulbs, smart and color-changing models, Edison-style and LED strip lights are all on the market, plus many more!

 Many LED bulbs are dimmable, unlike early LEDs and the vast majority of compact fluorescent lightbulbs (CFLs).
-Make sure to buy dimmers compatible with LEDs and verify the LED you are buying is indeed dimmable.
+Make sure to buy dimmers compatible with LEDs and verify the LEDs you are buying are labeled "dimmable".